vamping111/terraform-provider-testmark/website_unsupported/r_unsupported/vpn_connection.html.markdown

 Other arguments:

 * `local_ipv4_network_cidr` - (Optional, Default `0.0.0.0/0`) The IPv4 CIDR on the customer gateway (on-premises) side of the VPN connection.
 Valid value must not fall within the range of 169.254.0.0/16.
-* `remote_ipv4_network_cidr` - (Optional, Default `0.0.0.0/0`) The IPv4 CIDR on the CROC Cloud side of the VPN connection.
+* `remote_ipv4_network_cidr` - (Optional, Default `0.0.0.0/0`) The IPv4 CIDR on the cloud side of the VPN connection.
 Valid value must not fall within the range of 169.254.0.0/16.
 * `tags` - (Optional) Tags to apply to the connection.
 If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
 * `tunnel1_ike_versions` - (Optional) The IKE versions that are permitted for the first VPN tunnel.
 Valid values are `ikev1 | ikev2`.
 * `tunnel2_ike_versions` - (Optional) The IKE versions that are permitted for the second VPN tunnel.
 Valid values are `ikev1 | ikev2`.